briwilcox/todoist-gpt-assistant/README.md

 If you'd like to contribute to the project or have any suggestions, feel free to create a pull request or open an issue.
 All contributions are welcome!

+## Important Notes

+This tool has no affiliation with Todoist the company and is a hobby project.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.